WangJunTYTL/peaceful-basic-platform/README.md

 # peaceful-basic-platform

-Global parent pom , you can use it in jar or war project as your maven parent pom setting
+A best global parent pom file , you can use it in jar or war project as your maven parent pom setting

     <parent>
             <groupId>com.peaceful</groupId>